NicoJG/Computational_Physics_2022/Home-assignment/H1/README.txt

               fcc lattice.

 run.c       : You should write your MD program in this file.
+	      This makes it possible to test 100% of your code.
+	      Since you can't have two main functions in one program.

 tools.c     : Add your library from C4 here (and the corresponding header file
 	      under include).

+The instruction on how to use the functions in lattice.c and potential.c is in the corresponding header files.